 Since the start of 2020, we’ve received a number of questions regarding the effectiveness and proper use of Puracy Hand Sanitizer.
 Since it's never been more important to keep your hands clean, we're here to clear up some common misconceptions.

-- Before eating
+- Before eating and preparing food

 - When caring for someone who is ill